 We stopped for food, and with all the difficulties took the gloves off to grab some steamed potato we had carried with us.
 The temperature was easily less than -20° C. Not easy at all.
 We hadn’t clicked any snaps until then.
 Both the water bottles that I and Achyut carried were frozen.
 We had tried our best to keep it warm as much as possible covering it with many layers of cloths, but that still din’t help.
 Kalyan’s was cold but not frozen.
 Good for us.
 The carb enriched potatoes really helped replenish the energy lost and we were all set again to send the steep glacier climb.

 I was looking at myself walking out of the Bangalore airport terminal, all happy that I am back home and that I was going home after two years to visit my family.
 And damn!
 I was dreaming.
-All that lack of sleep only helped me dream and fall asleep while I was here climbing at this altitude.
-It happened more than ones.
+All that lack of sleep the last two days means I will dream and fall asleep while I was here climbing at this altitude.
+It happened more than once.
 Kalyan had warned us that it’s easy to fall asleep while hiking at this altitude and that it was very dangerous.
-I didn’t give a hint to both of them that I was falling asleep.
+While we slowly tried to pace ourself with Kalyan, I didn’t give a hint to both of them that I was falling asleep.
 As I and Achyut endured for two more hours, we were breathing hard and living through the pain in the back of our head.
 We were tired.
 Super tired in fact.
 I could feel my body being drained off all the little energy left and there came a point while climbing that I had fallen asleep standing during our regular pause for a minute as we climbed in a zig-zag trail.
 This time when I opened my eyes, both Kalyan and Achyut were looking straight at me.
 Kalyan insisted on a short break, and we grabbed some more potato and energy bar.
 It was almost 9:00AM by now and the snow had become relatively softer.
-We started again, both of us breathing hard, enduring through probably one of the most uncomfortable zone one can voluntarily put himself through with no prior preparation, and walked further.
+We started again, both of us breathing hard, enduring through probably one of the most uncomfortable experience one can voluntarily engage in, with no prior preparation.
+We continued hiking.

 By now the sleep was gone, but the body gave up.
-And it was pretty much the same with Achyut.
+And it was pretty much the same with Achyut although he I am sure could have gone some more distance.
 We dropped our head regularly and took more and more stops.
 It was around 20100 feet altitude and the summit was 500 feet from us.
-At 10:00AM the snow was so soft that the hike had become difficult with every step we took, our feet got easily pushed through the snow for almost half a feet.
+At 10:00AM the snow was so soft that the hike became more and more laborious with every step we took.
+Our feet got easily absorbed in the soft snow for almost a feet.
 At this point having noticed how tired we were, Kalyan stopped us and insisted on taking a break for a minute or two.
 I and Achyut sat admiring the beautiful view in front of us, not really worried about making it to the summit.
-The view infront of us was mind-blowing and was worth every single pain we went through for the last nine hours, walking relentlessly in conditions we had never imagined to be exposed to.
+The view infront of us was mind-blowing and was worth every pain we went through for the last nine hours, walking relentlessly in conditions we had never imagined to be exposed to.
 We clicked some snaps, and in silence enjoyed the unique overwhelming view that only the mountains of Himalayas can offer.

 to be continued…